Johor Sultanate: Bugis and Minangkabau influence

-The Johor Empire was decentralised.
-It was made of four main fiefs and the Sultan's territory.
-The fiefs are Muar and its territories under the Raja Temenggong of Muar; Pahang under the stewardship of the Bendehara; Riau under the control of YAM Tuan Muda and mainland Johor and Singapore under the Temenggong.
-The rest of the Empire were directly controlled by the Sultan.
-The Sultan resided in Lingga.
-All the Orang Kayas except Raja Temenggong Muar reported directly to the Sultan; Raja Temenggong Muar was a suzerain recognised by the Sultan.

-Extent of the Empire

-As the Sultanate replaced the Malacca Sultanate, it followed that the extent of its territorial area covered the southern Malay peninsula, parts of south-eastern Sumatra and the Riau Islands and its dependencies.
-This territory included the vassal states of Pahang, Muar, Johor mainland and Riau Islands.
-The administrative centre of the empire was at various times at Sayong Pinang, Kota Kara, Seluyut, Johor Lama, Batu Sawar and Kota Tinggi; all on mainland Johor and later at Riau and Lingga.

-It then shifted with the birth of Modern Johore Sultanate to Tanjung Puteri, known today as Johor Bahru.

-The fall of Johor
+Throughout the latter reign of Sultan Sulaiman Badrul Alam Shah in the mid-18th century, real power was held by the Bugis.
+By 1760, several Bugis lineages had intermarried into the royal Johor family and gained great power.
+These Bugis lineages held the office of Yam Tuan Muda, passing the office back and forth between themselves.
+The death of Sultan Sulaiman triggered a succession dispute, which was lost by the combined Bendahara-Temenggong court elite to the Bugis faction.
+From 1760 to 1784, the latter group completely dominated the sultanate.
+The Johor economy was reanimated under Bugis rule, along with the introduction of Chinese traders.
+However, by the late 18th century, Engku Muda of the Temenggong faction under Sultan Mahmud Shah III gained power at the expense of the Bugis.
+Engku Muda's son, Temenggong Abdul Rahman and his descendants would soon be responsible for the growth in prospects for the sultanate.

+British arrival

 Singapore and the British

-In 1818, Sir Stamford Raffles was appointed as the governor of Bencoolen on western Sumatra.
-However, he was convinced that the British needed to establish a new base in Southeast Asia to compete with the Dutch.
-Though many in the British East India Company opposed such an idea, Raffles managed to convince Lord Hastings of the company, then governor general of British India, to side with him.
-With the governor general's consent, he and his expedition set out to search for a new base.
+In 1818, Sir Stamford Raffles was appointed as governor of Bencoolen in western Sumatra.
+He was convinced that the British needed to establish a new base in Southeast Asia to compete with the Dutch.
+Though many in the British East India Company (EIC) opposed such an idea, Raffles convinced Lord Hastings of the EIC and governor-general of British India, to side with him.
+With the governor-general's consent, he and his expedition set out to search for a new base.

-When Raffles' expedition arrived in Singapore on 29 January 1819 he discovered a small Malay settlement at the mouth of the Singapore River headed by a Temenggong Abdul Rahman.
-Though the island was nominally ruled by the sultanate, the political situation there was extremely murky.
-The reigning sultan, Tengku Abdul Rahman, was under the influence of the Dutch and the Bugis.
-Hence, he would never agree to a British base in Singapore.
+When Raffles' expedition arrived in Singapore on 29 January 1819 he discovered a small Malay settlement at the mouth of the Singapore River headed by Temenggong Abdul Rahman, son of Daeng Kechil.
+Though the island was nominally ruled by Johor, the political situation there was extremely murky.
+The reigning sultan, Abdul Rahman Muazzam Shah, was under the influence of the Dutch and the Bugis.
+Hence, he would not agree to a British base in Singapore.

-However, Tengku Abdul Rahman was ruler only because his older brother, Tengku Hussein or Tengku Long, had been away in Pahang getting married when their father died in 1812.
+However, Abdul Rahman was ruler only because his older brother, Tengku Hussein or Tengku Long, had been away in Pahang getting married when their father died in 1812.
 He was appointed by the Yam Tuan Muda of Riau, Raja Jaafar because according to him, in a Malay tradition, a person has to be by the dying sultan's side to be considered as the new ruler.
 However the matter has to be decided by the Bendehara as the "keeper of adat (tradition)".
-Predictably, the older brother was not happy with the development.
+The older brother was not happy with the development.